cptpugwash/basic-crud-flask/README.md

 -------
 Its advised that you use virtualenv or equivalent.

-Setup the virtual python environment and activate it:
+To setup the virtual python environment and activate it:

 	virtualenv venv
 	. venv/bin/activate

-To deactivate the virtualenv just type:

-	deactivate

 Download and install requirements: